Alexx1105/MacStatApp/README.md

 The second part of this project is the memory tracking feature, this was done using the mach library built into C.

-right now the program only can return the memory usage of a current task rather than system wide memory usage as i am still troubleshooting some issues im having with the proc_allinfo method that should allow system wide memory usage to be shown.
+right now the program only can return the memory usage of a current task rather than system wide memory usage as I am still troubleshooting some issues im having with the proc_allinfo method that should allow system wide memory usage to be shown.